n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 The Bengali script is used to write multiple languages, most commonly Bengali, Assamese, and Manipuri.
-In addition, Sanskrit may be written in Bengali, so Bengali script runs may include signs from the Vedic Extension block on Unicode.
+In addition, Sanskrit may be written in Bengali, so Bengali script runs may include glyphs from the Vedic Extension block on Unicode.

 There are two extant Bengali script tags, `<beng>` and `<bng2>`.
 The older